Wolfie1240/SysAdminFinal/README.md

 **Requirements**

-- Installed tools: Ansible, Terraform, AWS CLI
+- Installed the following tools: Ansible, Terraform, AWS CLI
-- Copy credentials from AWS details page and paste them into a new file at `~/.aws/credentials`
+- Copied credentials from AWS details page and paste them into a new file at `~/.aws/credentials`
+- Created an AWS key pair

 **Use**